Globalfcx/xFUND/contrib/CONTRIBUTING.md

 ## CONTRIBUTING ##

-Welcome to the Xumm Fundraising Campaigns project!
+Welcome to the xFUNG Fundraising Campaigns project build on XRPL!
 We are excited to have you as a contributor.

 **Getting Started**

 To get started, please follow these steps:

-Fork the repository to your own account.
+1. Fork the repository to your own account.
-Clone your fork to your local machine.
+2. Clone your fork to your local machine.
-Create a new branch for your changes.
+3. Create a new branch for your changes.
-Make your changes and commit them to your branch.
+4. Make your changes and commit them to your branch.
-Push your changes to your remote branch.
+5. Push your changes to your remote branch.
-Open a pull request against the original repository.
+6. Open a pull request against the original repository.

 **Guidelines**